Azure/Vision-AI-DevKit-Pages/docs/_docs/06-Deploy_model_VS_Code.md

 ![Use ADB to monitor deployment status Screenshot]({{ '/assets/images/VSC_Deploy_Using_ADB_to_monitor_deployment_screenshot.png' | relative_url }})

 13. Check object detection results:
-(mobilenet-imagenet model can detect 1000 object classes listed in the "VisionSample\MachineLearning\models\mobilenet-imagenet\orig\output_labels.txt")
+(mobilenet-imagenet model can detect 1000 object classes listed in the "sample-solution-1\MachineLearning\models\mobilenet-imagenet\orig\output_labels.txt")
-  *	Use platform tools commands [adb shell > iotedge logs <module name>]  (e.g. “iotedge logs VisionSampleImagenet”) to check module image outputs.
+  *	Use platform tools commands [adb shell > iotedge logs <module name>]  (e.g. “iotedge logs sample-solution-1Imagenet”) to check module image outputs.
 ![Use ADB to module impage outputs Screenshot]({{ '/assets/images/VSC_Deploy_Using_ADB_to_check_detection_results_screenshot.png' | relative_url }})

 If the Vision AI DevKit camera is connected to an  external screen through HDMI, you should be able to see detection on screen as below.